Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/WorkingWithDataInSwiftUI.md

 ---
 title: "Working with Data in SwiftUI"
-description: A comprehensive visual reference guide for managing and handling data in SwiftUI.
+description: A visual reference guide for managing and handling data in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for working with various data sources in SwiftUI applications.

 sidebar_label:  Working with Data
 ---

-A comprehensive visual reference guide for managing and handling data in SwiftUI.
+A visual reference guide for managing and handling data in SwiftUI.
 This book covers fundamental concepts, practical examples, and advanced techniques for working with various data sources in SwiftUI applications.

 <details>
 **URL:** https://www.bigmountainstudio.com/essentials